Success Right After Graduation

 The Bachelor of Science in Pure and Applied Mathematics offers a broad background appropriate for students planning to pursue a job in industry, while also offering students the depth and rigor required for graduate studies in mathematics or related fields.

-“There remains fundamental mathematical questions that affect the very nature of current and future cryptographic methods.
+“There remain fundamental mathematical questions that affect the very nature of current and future cryptographic methods.
 These not only present challenging and exciting opportunities for researchers such as myself, but offer an exceptional chance for students to participate in this groundbreaking field.”

 The curriculum satisfies the core bachelor of science curriculum that includes certain breadth requirements in mathematics, physics, chemistry, biology, computer science, the humanities and social sciences.
 In addition to this science core, the student completes twelve upper-level mathematics courses (called technical electives).
 Most of these technical courses are prescribed by the program but in some cases other courses can be substituted with the approval of the undergraduate advisor.
 The program includes two general electives which can be applied toward a minor in another discipline.